 For any other topic areas, use the PSHE Association's resource search tool Go to https://pshe-association.org.uk/resources-landing (opens new window).

 Mental Health lesson packs and practical advice

 A set of lesson plans developed by BANES Public Health aimed at primary Go to https://www.oxfordhealth.nhs.uk/camhs/banes/primary-school-resource-pack/ (opens new window) and secondary Go to https://www.oxfordhealth.nhs.uk/camhs/banes/secondary-school-resource-pack/ (opens new window) schools.

-Public Health England have produced a set of lesson plans for secondary schools Go to https://campaignresources.phe.gov.uk/schools/topics/mental-wellbeing/overview (opens new window) covering the following topic areas:
+Public Health England have produced a set of lesson plans and practical advice Go to https://campaignresources.phe.gov.uk/schools/topics/mental-wellbeing/overview (opens new window) covering the following topic areas: